 A professional development provider should be able to take care of you all the way up to the top.
 You should be able to have the option of going all the way to the Level 4 with the same company.
 A coaching team that commits to that, putting its face and name, shows a little more professional commitment than the rest.

 Being specialized in skiing is essential for ski instructor course.
 Having a broad sport coaching experience and experise is essential to run the best ski instructor courses.
 Knowledge is the key.
 Knowing more about more topics will just help the coach finding better solutions for you and maximizing your training time.
 As well, it will help you avoiding injuries and becoming an all-round expert, rather than just a mere sport technician.
 Hopefully also a better conversation in the bar.

 Ask to get in touch with people who attended courses in the past.
 Look for them.
 Find out if they are still in the ski business.
 If they are not, ask yourself questions.
 And ask them too.

-Goes with it that we match these criterias.
-Since we set up our Training Centre with just one aim: be better.
-Better than the mediocre courses we had to pay ourself in order to qualify.
-And yes, we did attend training courses ourself.
+Goes with it that, we match these criterias.
+Since we set up our coaching company with just one aim: be better.
+Better than the mediocre courses we had to pay ourselves in order to qualify.
+And yes, we did attend training courses ourselves.
 We still do.
 Because we do what we do striving to be the best.
 And you can’t be the best if you stop learning.

 What we do: is why we do it.